Experiences with Delayed Colostomy Takedown Surgery?

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,086 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 Past Member

 I have been through this twice.
 I now have a permanent ileostomy.
-Everyone is different and this makes my life a whole lot easier than a J-pouch.
+Everyone is different and this makes my life a whole lot easier than a j-pouch.
 You should head over to www.jpouch.org and hang around for a while to get a feel of what life would be like, good and bad.
-Hopefully more good than bad.
+Hopefully more good than bad

 jakenjypsy44

 Just had this done on July 1, 2009.
 I had a colostomy and developed some hernias.
-The surgery went great, the doctor removed the hernias, took down the colostomy, did a bit of extra tummy tuck work and I was home in 5 days.
+The surgery went great, the doctor removed the hernias, took down the colostomy, did a bit of extra tummy tuck work, and I was home in 5 days.

 It is now seven weeks since the procedure.
-Two weeks after the procedure they removed the staples, then last week (6 weeks) I went back in and he removed all these stitches that were there from all the extra work.
+Two weeks after the procedure, they removed the staples, then last week (6 weeks), I went back in, and he removed all these stitches that were there from all the extra work.

-At first I would not recommend this to anyone because I was having a lot of intermittent pain from the stitches, got bound up a couple of times, but a mild laxative worked great.
+At first, I would not recommend this to anyone because I was having a lot of intermittent pain from the stitches, got bound up a couple of times, but a mild laxative worked great.
 A lot of my problems were not from the actual surgery but other things.
-I would feel great for half a day then feel miserable.
+I would feel great for half a day, then feel miserable.

 junopete

-Windy, generally it's true, the longer the better.
+Windy, generally it's true the longer the better.
 The intestine is very slow to heal.

 I don't know if you are talking about J pouch surgery or not.
-In many cases, the doctor will re-hook the intestine in about 8 weeks after the J pouch surgery.
+In many cases, the doctor will re-hook the intestine about 8 weeks after the J pouch surgery.

 After my second operation, I was told to wait 6 months to get hooked back up.
-So I waited, at the end of 6 months, I went knocking on my surgeon's door.
+So I waited, and at the end of 6 months, I went knocking on my surgeon's door.
 The guy says he can't hook me up because he cut out all of my colon.
 That was the first I had heard of that.
-Of course, I was shocked to say the least.
+Of course, I was shocked, to say the least.
 So I had another surgeon do the J pouch thing.

 The gut is slow to heal and prone to scar tissue.
 Many doctors want the extra time for the inflammation to go down and the scar tissue to normalize.
 The extra time does, to some extent, give a better percentage of a successful surgery.
 Pardon my terrible spelling.